-Every application is reviewed by the Office of Transfer Credit, which is responsible for assessing a course's relevancy to the UoPeople degree program.
+The University's Department of Academic Affairs is charged with making the final determination on which credits will be accepted as transfer credits to UoPeople.
 Acceptance of credits is at the University's sole discretion and meeting minimum requirements does not guarantee transferring.